AngadReineu/CreditCardFraudDetection/README.md

-# code-js
-this is a repo for code of java script
+This is the code for the model